Yashraj0241/Food-Ordering-Django-and-Djangorestframework-/README.md

 # Food Ordering App

 ## **About the Project**
 The **Food Ordering App** is a web-based application developed using Django and Django REST Framework (DRF).
 It provides a seamless user experience for browsing restaurants, viewing menus, managing a cart, and placing orders with multiple payment options.
+The application is fully API-driven, and tools like **Postman** have been used to test and verify the API endpoints.

 ---